llmiranda/PyPost/README.md

 --------------------------------Configuration steps-------------------------------------------
 ----------------------------------------------------------------------------------------------
 * Grant access on gmail account
-  - Go to "Manage your google account
+  - Go to "Manage your google account"
   - Security
   - Activate 2-step verification if not
   - Go to "How you login on Google"